FractalAIResearchLabs/Fathom-R1/README.md

 ---

 ## Training Recipe for Ramanujan-Ganit-R1-14B-v0.4
-In the first training phase, we aim to instill the model with a preference for **brevity** without compromising **correctness**.
-We recalculate the **solve rates** under a budget constraint of **6,000-tokens**.
-Questions whose **new solve rates** fall between **0.0 and 0.5** are retained .
-This subset forms the **RL Compression dataset**.

-Starting from the **R1-Distill-14B** , we train the model using **GRPO** algorithm with a **objective**: reward shorter chains that have reached the correct answer.
-This **compression-centric** approach teaches the model to preserve only the most **essential inference steps**, laying the groundwork for **efficient reasoning** in resource-constrained settings.

-Building upon the RL checkpoint , we next train the model under **16K** context to elaborate its reasoning, which is particularly necessary for solving more difficult problems.
-Hence, the dataset for this stage consists of hard problems - only questions with solve rate between **0.1** and **0.4** are retained.
-Again, making use of multiple sampled responses from the **R1-distill-14B** model, we identify all **correct response chains**.
-This time, we do not keep any threshold of token limit but instead select the **shortest correct chain per question** to form the **SFT Shortest Chains dataset**.

-These shortest correct chains serve as ideal demonstrations of **minimal yet sufficient reasoning**.
-Through **supervised fine-tuning**, the model learns to explain its reasoning in a more **precise and efficient** manner — elaborating only when necessary and avoiding **redundant or tangential steps**.
-This results in a highly efficient model capable of **clear and concise mathematical reasoning**.
-We name this model **Ramanujan-Ganit-R1-14B-V0.4**

 ### Intuition

+In the first training phase, we aim to instill the model with a preference for brevity without compromising correctness.
+The goal is to train the model to preserve only the most essential parts of the response chain, laying the groundwork for efficient reasoning in resource-constrained settings.

+We further refine this capability by encouraging the model to elaborate its reasoning only as much as necessary — especially for solving more difficult problems.
+The central intuition is that a model trained on minimal yet complete reasoning chains can learn to be both precise and efficient in its explanations.

+### Method

+We begin by calculating solve rates for each question under a strict 6,000-token constraint by sampling multiple responses from R1-Distill-14B model.
+Questions whose solve rates fall between 0.0 and 0.5 are retained to form the **RL Compression dataset**.
+Starting from the R1-Distill-14B checkpoint, we train the model using the **GRPO algorithm**, with a modified objective function to reward shorter chains that reach the correct answer.

+Once this reinforcement learning (RL) phase is complete, we build upon the RL checkpoint and continue supervised fine-tuning under a **16K context window** to encourage more detailed reasoning that would be required for solving more complex problems.
+For this stage, we curate a dataset consisting of hard problems — specifically, questions with solve rates between 0.1 and 0.4.

+Sampling multiple responses from the R1-Distill-14B model, we identify all correct response chains.
+This time, instead of imposing any token limit, for each question, we select the **shortest correct chain**, forming the **SFT Shortest Chains dataset**.

+Through supervised fine-tuning on this dataset, the model learns to explain its reasoning in a more precise and efficient manner — elaborating only when necessary and avoiding redundant or tangential steps.
+The resulting model is named **Ramanujan-Ganit-R1-14B-v0.4**, optimized for concise yet accurate mathematical reasoning.

 ## Training Recipe for Ramanujan-Ganit-R1-14B-v0.6

-We do a separate training focused on improving the model’s performance on **hard problems**.
-Curriculum Learning is a common training strategy for LLMs and is known to enhance their problem-solving abilities by gradually increasing the complexity of problems during training.
+### Intuition

+This training stage focuses on improving the model’s performance on **hard mathematical problems** through a curriculum learning strategy.
+Curriculum learning is a well-established technique for large language models, where the model is progressively exposed to more difficult tasks.
+The idea is to build foundational understanding first and gradually scaffold more complex reasoning, thereby enhancing generalization and reducing overfitting.

+By first training on moderately difficult examples, the model internalizes essential reasoning patterns, enabling it to tackle harder problems with greater confidence and robustness.

+### Method

-Using the **93K Open-R1 dataset**, we annotate question difficulty on a scale from **1 to 10** using **OpenAI's o3mini**.
-We retain questions rated **5 or above**, and further filter them by **solve rates between 0.2 and 0.6**, as estimated from multiple **14B model** responses.
-This filtered subset becomes the **Curriculum Learning dataset**.
+We begin by annotating each question’s difficulty on a scale from **1 to 10** using **OpenAI's o3mini** model.
+We retain only those questions rated **5 or above**, and further filter them to include only those with **solve rates between 0.2 and 0.6**, as computed from multiple samples generated by the R1-Distill-14B model.
+This yields the **Curriculum Learning dataset**.

- We perform supervised fine-tuning (SFT) on top of the **R1-Distill-14B** under **16K** context, using a **curriculum schedule** where, within each epoch, the model encounters questions in order of increasing difficulty — starting from easier ones and gradually progressing to harder problems.
-By starting with simpler examples, the model can learn basic patterns more effectively, which aids in understanding more complex data later on.
-This **scaffolding** allows the model to build confidence on **moderately difficult questions** before confronting more **complex math problems**, reducing the risk of **early overfitting** and improving overall **robustness**.
-We name this model **Ramanujan-Ganit-R1-14B-V0.6**
+The **R1-Distill-14B** checkpoint is chosen as the base model for **supervised fine-tuning (SFT)** under a **16K context window**.
+A **curriculum schedule** is employed across each training epoch, such that questions are presented in order of increasing difficulty.
+This structured progression — from easier to harder examples — allows the model to incrementally develop and enhance its problem-solving skills.

+The resulting model is **Ramanujan-Ganit-R1-14B-v0.6**, a model that demonstrates improved reasoning performance on challenging mathematical problems.

 ## Model Merging
 The final model, **Ramanujan-Ganit-R1-14B-V1**, is obtained by **merging** the 2 resultant models from the aforementioned training stages: